lvoid/lvoid.github.io/_posts/2021-10-09-qt-textarea-displaytext.md

 I had to customize the `TextField` extensively to best suit the needs of my application, including using the `inputMask` field of the widget.

-This worked great magnificently in the UI.
+This worked magnificently in the UI.
 It did exactly what I thought it would do.
 It also manipulated its `text` field in a way that I did not expect, and I could not figure out how to derive the text I wanted to send to the backend until I took a look at Qt's documentation.

 ## Qt TextField Use Case